How to say “boring” in Japanese

 - tsumaranakat – つまらなかっ : one conjugation of “tsumaranai”.
 This can have a smooth connection with “ta”.

-From these two components, we can understand that “tsumaranakatta” is literally the ta form of “tsumaranai”.
-In Japanese, ta forms of words can work as their past tense forms.
-So, we can say “tsumaranakatta” to mean ‘was boring’, ‘was bored’, or such in Japanese.
-Let me explain this usage through the example sentence below.
+From these two parts, we can understand that “tsumaranakatta” is literally the ta form of “tsumaranai” and means ‘was boring’, ‘was bored’, or such in Japanese.
+Then, let me explain how to use this ta form through the example sentence below.

 Example #3: how to say “was boring” in Japanese